Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following

 Obviously, I can’t tell you all the details of the vineyard source but I can let you in on a few of the details.
 Crafted using fruit from 1000-1500 ft in elevation, Chad’s 2019 is cool climate Pinot at its best– especially given the price tag.
 While similar wines (very similar wines) will fetch a $45 price tag, you can snag it today just less than half off that price on bottle one.
 There’s no surprise this is the #1 wine of the year in 2020.

 The second year of this elegant, silky smooth Willamette Valley Pinot Noir crafted by Bertrand de Villane of Domaine de la Romanée-Conti fame.
 Again it comes from the gorgeous Winter’s Hill Estate about 700 feet above sea level in the Dundee Hills.
 All indications are that the 2019 is going to be one of the best for Pinot Noir since 1991.
 A flawless summer that benefited from very little rain mixed with cool, breezy summer nights.
 With a round, supple mouthfeel and a sturdy backbone this will age gracefully for a decade plus.
 Bertrand’s wines just have a signature stamp that is unmistakably his.
 This is phenomenal.

-Lydia Cornu’s 2019 Haut-Côtes-du-Beaune is a product of super old vines and a low yield with no new oak in the ageing process.
-The wine is an absolute joy to drink– a bowl full of berries on the nose, high-toned, racy fruit in the mid palate with the structure and length that is the hallmark of Cornu-Camus wines.
-It’s delicious now.
-It’ll be delicious in a decade.
-And as the first non-tariffed Burgundy in a while, today’s price is truly absurd.
+Lydia’s 2020 HCN is drop dead gorgeous– old-school Red Burgundy with fine aromatics, crunchy, juicy fruit and a sharp vibrancy that makes it just sing with food.
+Made from super old vines and a low yield with no new oak in the aging process, the wine is a joy to drink– a bowl full of berries on the nose, high-toned, racy fruit that has been touched by a limestone mineral component in the mid-palate with the structure and length that has become the hallmark of Cornu-Camus wines.
+It’s drinking fantastically now and should be all the way thru 2030.